 - 1 teaspoon cinnamon

-- 1 package (10 ounces) frozen butternut squash puree, thawed (or 10 ounces canned pumpkin puree)
+- 1 package (10 ounces) frozen butternut squash puree, thawed (or 1 cup canned unsweetened pumpkin puree)

 - 2 teaspoons pure vanilla extract

-1. Preheat oven to 375 degrees F. Coat a 9 x 5 inch loaf pan with extra virgin coconut oil.
-Place 1/4 cup measured coconut oil in a microwave-safe bowl and place in microwave for 30 seconds, or until melted.
-Set melted coconut oil aside.
+- Preheat oven to 375 degrees F. Coat a 9 x 5 inch loaf pan with extra virgin coconut oil.

-2. In a large bowl, mix the flour, flaxseeds (or chia seeds), baking soda, fresh ginger, cinnamon, allspice and salt; set aside.
+- In a large bowl, mix the flour, flaxseeds, baking soda, fresh ginger, cinnamon, allspice and salt; set aside.

-3. In a large mixing bowl, add the sugar, coconut oil and egg; beat until smooth.
-Add the butternut squash puree, coconut milk, molasses and vanilla extract.
-Add dry ingredients in with the wet and mix until smooth.
+- In a high-speed blender (such as a Vitamix), add the sugar, coconut oil and egg; process until smooth and creamy.
+Add the butternut squash puree, coconut milk, molasses and vanilla extract and process again until ingredients are well-blended.
+Add wet ingredients in with the dry ingredients and mix until smooth.